story-ai/story-ai.github.io/webinar.md

       legalFooter: Copyright © 2018 Story.
 All Rights Reserved.
 ---

-#### We’re running an introduction to bitcoin and blockchain webinar, hosted by cryptocurrency experts and Story founders, Priya Lakhani and David Little.
+#### Hosted by cryptocurrency experts and Story founders, Priya Lakhani OBE and David Little.

 &nbsp;